Sefagor/HerneErleben/README.md

     * You can use Dbeaver to test the connection and see the contains of the database

 ### Mosquitto
+* The MQTT broker is available at: mqtt://localhost:1883
 ### SMTP4Dev

 * The development email interface is available at: *http://localhost:5000